chengly70/SCDmodality/README.md

 getShow_DecodeAcc_PC.m -- load single neuron decoding accuracy results saved in mat file IndPCdecode_varyWin_EB_0sSpon.mat (created by running indDecode_PC.m).
 Shows results in Fig 1C for aPC.

+cf_OBaPC.m -- script to show p-values and effect sizes for single neuron decoding: that LDA < SCD < Optim.
+Results in Appendix C.

 For all 2x2 (pairs) decoding results, the main funciton is: getCalc_AllPairs_decode.m.
 This function calculates the LDA, SCD, and Optim linear decoding on all pairs and saves relevant statistics.
 This file takes A LONG time to run since it loops through all possible pairs, so edit the for-loops accordingly for shorter runs (see comment in file).
 Saves results in Reslt_Pairs_All.mat.
 This function loads 2 mat files: All_Recs.mat, DS_stats.mat, and relies on helper functions: fitcdiscr (MATLAB), kfoldPredict (MATLAB), canoncorr (MATLAB), opt1DDecode.m (finds optimal threshold after data is projected onto hyperplane), bruteDecode.m for optim linear by exhaustively surveying all hyperplans (from our PNAS Nexus paper).